Healthy Non-Perishable Foods & Packaged Snacks for Diabetics

 Non-perishable foods do not need to be refrigerated to keep from getting spoiled.
 They can stay at room temperature, like in a pantry, and often have a longer best by date compared to refrigerated foods.
 Examples of non-perishable foods include dried, canned, and other packaged foods.

-A benefit of non-perishable foods is they can be stocked in the pantry if the room allows.
-This way, foods will be on hand and will more than likely use before the expiration date.
+A benefit of non-perishable foods is, if room allows, you can stock up on them in your pantry.
+This way you will always have some food on hand and will more than likely use it before the expiration date.

 1. Canned or Dried Beans

 High in fiber and protein and considered low-glycemic, beans are a great diabetic-friendly packaged food.
 Having beans as part of a meal or snack can also prolong satiation after eating.